 Some will spend the day celebrating success.
 Others will spend the day celebrating the end of their formal education journey.
 And a good portion – expected to number in excess of 50,000 – will spend the day scouring the UCAS website and making fraught phone calls to universities as the Clearing process begins in earnest.

 The word ‘Clearing’ ought to have positive connotations – clearing the air, clear skies – but in an educational context, it conveys failure and arouses images of the dregs of further education being swept into one-time polytechnics around the country.
 Even the proper noun’s donning of a capital letter makes it appear ominous.
 Of course, it also represents a second chance and there will be courses to be filled at the prestigious Russell Group universities so the official line to anyone who narrowly missed out on their first choice is not to despair.
 On the other hand, we wouldn’t wish the mania of Clearing on even our most apathetic sixth-former; in fact, especially not on them.

 The idea of paying £9,250 per annum on a bad decision is enough to fill anyone with dread.
 Loath as we are to apply the language of consumerism to education, many impulse purchases will be made today.
 Despite the eye-watering costs, the market remains strong, with record rates of 18-year-olds applying to universities in England.
-UCAS statistics show that 236,350 school leavers – 40% of the total – had applied for university by this year’s deadline of 30 June.
-On top of this are 17,500 older applicants who have taken time out for a multitude of reasons and could make their case for a place with results in hand, bypassing altogether the pandemonium of Clearing.
+UCAS statistics show that 311,010 school leavers had applied for university by this year’s deadline of 30 June.
+On top of this are several thousand older applicants who have taken time out for a multitude of reasons and could make their case for a place with results in hand, bypassing altogether the pandemonium of Clearing.